Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Monte Carlo Study

+The findings concerning the clustered EPA tests robust to SCD are similar to those in the case of DGP1 with a few points worth mentioning.
+The test $C^{(3)}_{nT}$ behaves in line with theoretical expectations such that it has lower size distortions for large $T$ and small $n$ and it performs slightly worse than the overall test $S^{(3)}_{nT}$.
+The tests based on estimated common factors are found to be oversized in small samples when the number of common factors are chosen by the researcher.
+The IC based version shows less size distortions.
+For small $T$ it outperforms $C^{(3)}_{nT}$ overall.
+Finally, in largest samples the IC based test and the test with $m=2$ have identical size.
+This is expected because the information criterion $IC_{p1}$ consistently chooses the number of common factors when $n$ and $T$ are large, as seen in Table \ref{tab:icprop}.

+{We conclude this section reporting the following two simulation exercises.
+In the first, we evaluate the performance of the test statistics $S^{(3)}_{nT}$ and $\tilde{S}^{(3)}_{nT}$.
+In the second exercise, we study the properties of the $J_n^D$ test statistic of QTZ.
+We note that the modified test $\tilde{S}^{(3)}_{nT}$ is valid only for one step ahead forecasts.
+Furthermore, it requires normality under SCD.
+Table \ref{tab:nonnormal} reports the finite sample properties of $S^{(3)}_{nT}$ and $\tilde{S}^{(3)}_{nT}$ under the failure of normality assumption.
+As can be seen, the test statistic $\tilde{S}^{(3)}_{nT}$ is perfectly sized irrespective of the sample size even when normality fails, under both DGPs.
+Turning to the performance of $J_n^D$, we note that, the test is valid only under WCD (DGP1).
+This is confirmed by the results reported in Table \ref{tab:tzsize}, where the test's size is very close to the nominal size irrespective of the sample size for DGP1, while it is grossly over-sized under DGP2. }

-To summarize, in the case of both DGPs overall EPA hypothesis can be tested with a size close to the nominal value for almost all sample sizes.
-In particular, it is found that the test $S^{(3)}_{n,T}$ has very good properties.
-For DGP1, for small $T$ and large $n$, the kernel robust test is preferred over the test based on the partial sample estimator given that the distance metric is correctly specified.
-Otherwise partial sample estimator provides a test with better properties.
-Finally, for the joint tests the test $J^{(3)}_{n,T}$ is preferred over others, however, it requires samples with large $T$ and small $n$.
+To summarize, in the case of both DGPs the overall EPA hypothesis can be tested with a size close to the nominal value for almost all sample sizes.
+In particular, it is found that the test $S^{(3)}_{nT}$ has very good properties in both DGPs. {In addition, $\tilde{S}^{(3)}_{nT}$ can be used for one step ahead forecasts with size practically equal to the nominal size, irrespective of the type of CD in the loss differentials.} For DGP1, for small $T$ and large $n$, the kernel robust test is preferred over the test based on the partial sample estimator given that the distance metric is correctly specified.
+Finally, the test $C^{(3)}_{nT}$ is preferred over others, however, $\underline{C}_{nT}^{(3)}$ has also good properties when the number of common factors is overspecified.

-\subsection{Power Properties}
+\subsection{Power properties}